Azure-Samples/MetricsAdvisor/Methane leak detection sample/README.md

 # Getting Started

 ## Step 1 - Create a Metrics Advisor resource
 To get started, you need to create an Azure Metrics Advisor resource in your Azure resource group.
-To set up Metrics Advisor resource, navigate to your resource group in the [Azure portal](https://ms.portal.azure.com/), click `Create` to add a new resource, then select `Metrics Advisor`.
+To set up a Metrics Advisor resource, navigate to your resource group in the [Azure portal](https://ms.portal.azure.com/), click `Create` to add a new resource, then select `Metrics Advisor`.
 Make sure the details are accurate, then create the resource.
 You can move to the next step while the resource is being created.

 ## Step 2 - Create a Blob Storage account

 Next, you will need to add a storage account in your resource group to store the incoming messages.
 Within your resource group in the Azure portal, click `Create` and type `Storage account`.
 Make sure that the storage account is in the same region as your Metrics Advisor resource, and then click on `Review and create`.
-Next, navigate to your new storage account, click on the containers link on the left, and create a new storage container by clicking the `+ Container` and give it a name, and then click `Create`.
+Next, navigate to your new storage account, click on the containers link on the left, and create a new storage container by clicking the `+ Container` and giving it a name, and then click `Create`.

 ## Step 3 - Creating the virtual environment and installing the dependencies